Skip advert

 Most efficient electric cars - header image

-For some, the miles-per-gallon an ICE or hybrid car can deliver could be the deciding factor.
+For some car buyers, the miles-per-gallon an ICE or hybrid car can deliver could be the deciding factor that makes them buy it.
 But that’s not always the case when it comes to electric cars, where people tend to focus on range rather than efficiency.

-An EV’s range is important; if you commute 50 miles each day or regularly visit relatives on the other side of the country, you don’t want a car that can barely make it out of your postcode before needing a top-up.
+An EV’s range is important; if you commute 50 miles each day or regularly visit relatives on the other side of the country, you don’t want a car that can barely make it out of your postcode before needing to top up its battery.

 Advertisement - Article continues below